-FRE\101, Elementary French I (3 credits)
+FRE201, Intermediate French I (3 credits)

-Fundamentals of grammar with emphasis on the development of speaking, listening, and writing skills.
-Students must concurrently enroll in FRE\105.
-(Updated Nov.
-2014) (FRE\101 & FRE\105 fulfill a "D" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.)
+Further study of grammar with continued emphasis on the development of conversational fluency and writing proficiency.
+Compositions.
+Introduction to literature.
+Prerequisite: FRE102 or permission of the instructor.
+Fulfills a "D" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.